fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2d.md

 If our application allowed users to delete notes, we could end up in a situation where a user tries to change the importance of a note that has already been deleted from the system.

-Let's simulate this situation by making the <em>getAll</em> function of the note service return a "hardcoded" note that does not actually exist in the backend server:
+Let's simulate this situation by making the <em>getAll</em> function of the note service return a "hardcoded" note that does not actually exist on the backend server:

 ```js
 const getAll = () => {